strongbox/strongbox-docs/docs/developer-guide/yourkit/yourkit-youmonitor.md

     sudo mv mvn-profiler /usr/local/bin/mvn-profiler
     ```

-   !!! warn
+    !!! warning
-       Obviously, this script works only for Linux/MacOS and won't work on Windows.
+        Obviously, this script only works for Linux/MacOS and won't work on Windows.
         Pull requests are more than welcome.

 ## Build Profiling

 1. Start YouMonitor